microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warning: (ae-internal-missing-underscore) The name "noninteractiveCalendarTemplate" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function noninteractiveCalendarTemplate<T extends FASTCalendar>(options: CalendarOptions, todayString: string): ViewTemplate<T>;
+export function noninteractiveCalendarTemplate(options: CalendarOptions, todayString: string): ViewTemplate<FASTCalendar>;

 // @public
 export type NumberFieldOptions = StartEndOptions & {